top of page

 It's A Safe Space:

-When you come to counseling, you enter a space where you can speak freely about anything, in any way you want.
+When you come to counselling, you enter a space where you can speak freely about anything, in any way you want.
 You can talk about your fears, hopes, challenges, or dreams, safe in the knowledge that your worth and value will never be judged.
-It's a place where what you say stays private and confidential, helping you open up and get to the root of what you're experiencing.

 Working Together:

-Counselling isn't just talking about your problems; it's also about working together to make positive changes.
 We'll set goals based on what you want to achieve, whether it's feeling happier, coping with stress, improving relationships, or changing unhelpful habits.

 Learning and Growing:

-I'll help you understand your feelings and behaviors, providing insights and teaching you new strategies to manage them.
 This might include learning how to handle anxiety, improving how you communicate with others, or finding ways to deal with sadness.

 Empowerment: